DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-trainees.md

 ## Visa fees and other charges

-You will usually need to show proof of a certain level of savings or income, depending on which visa you are applying for.
+You will usually need to show you have enough money to support yourself in England by providing proof of a certain level of savings or income, depending on which visa you are applying for.
 You’ll be guided through this process when you apply for your visa.

+### Using a teacher training bursary as evidence you can support yourself

-If you are eligible for a [teacher training bursary](/non-uk-teachers/fees-and-funding-for-non-uk-trainees), you can use this in your student visa application as proof that you have the necessary money to support yourself.
-Your training provider should confirm that you will receive official financial sponsorship when they complete your confirmation of acceptance for studies (CAS).
-They will also give you written notification that you are eligible to receive a bursary, which you may be asked to provide in your visa application as evidence of official financial sponsorship.
+If you are training to teach physics or languages, you may be eligible for a [teacher training bursary](/non-uk-teachers/fees-and-funding-for-non-uk-trainees/#financial-support-for-non-uk-trainee-languages-and-physics-teachers).
+A bursary is a cash sum from the UK government which you do not have to pay back.
+You can use in your student visa application as proof that you have enough money to support yourself.

+Your training provider should confirm that you will receive a bursary when they offer you a training place and complete your confirmation of acceptance for studies (CAS).
+They should also give you a document confirming your bursary, which you may be asked to include in your visa application.

 ### Visa fees